Canadian Union of Public Employees: 1975-1983 (Hartman)

+1983-1991 (Rose)

-Hartman's successor as president was Jeff Rose, a Toronto city worker.
+Hartman's successor as president was Jeff Rose, former president of Local 79 in Toronto.
+Rose became the first Jewish-Canadian elected as National President.
 Rose's tenure was marked by membership growth from 294,000 to 407,000 members (largely through organizing), a strengthening of CUPE's infrastructure and rank-and-file skills, and his outspoken opposition to Brian Mulroney-era wage restraint, free trade, the GST, privatization, deregulation, and cuts to public services.
 Under Rose's leadership, CUPE was particularly effective in improving pay and working conditions for women.

 He stepped down in 1991 after eight years, becoming deputy minister of intergovernmental affairs for the Ontario NDP government.

+1991-2003 (Darcy)

 In 1991, Judy Darcy followed Rose as the president of CUPE.
+She therefore became the second woman and second Jewish-Canadian to lead the union.
 She was an opponent of privatization, two-tier health care, and free trade agreements.
 Darcy was committed to the union's involvement in broader social issues, and under her tenure CUPE strongly attacked the invasion of Iraq, condemned Canada's involvement in ballistic missile defence, and spoke out in favour of same-sex marriage.
 Darcy stepped down in 2003 after 12 years as president, and was replaced by Paul Moist.